What is Community Planning?

-The first type of plan is called a Local Outcomes Improvement Plan (LOIP) which covers the whole Community Planning Partnership area and sets out the local outcomes which the Partnership will prioritise for improvement.
+The first type of plan is called a Community Plan which covers the whole Community Planning Partnership area and sets out the local outcomes which the Partnership will prioritise for improvement.

 The second type of plan is called a Neighbourhood Plan.
 The Act confirms that a neighbourhood must be either an electoral ward or an area within the local authority with a population which does not exceed 30,000.
 Partners must identify smaller areas within the local authority which experience the poorest outcomes, and prepare and publish Neighbourhood Plans to improve outcomes for these communities.

-The South Lanarkshire Partnership is developing its LOIP to create a shared vision to come together and deliver improved opportunities for everyone in our communities.
+The South Lanarkshire Partnership has developed its Community Plan 2022-2032 to create a shared vision to come together and deliver improved opportunities for everyone in our communities.
 The Plan will inform Neighbourhood Plans which will tackle inequalities where they exist the most.

-Progress against the delivery of outcomes contained within the LOIP will be monitored by all Partners.
+Progress against the delivery of outcomes contained within the Community Plan will be monitored by all Partners.
 The Act requires an annual report to be produced which demonstrates progress and highlights the Community Planning Partnership’s contribution to improving outcomes.